tutorial

 $ yarn local-install

-You've successfully loaded your first Foxglove Studio extension!
+You've successfully loaded your first Foxglove extension!

 Developing a custom extension

-For this tutorial, let’s build a simplified version of the Foxglove Studio Image panel – one that allows users to choose from a dropdown of available image topics and displays the first image seen on the selected topic.
+For this tutorial, let’s build a simplified version of the Foxglove Image panel – one that allows users to choose from a dropdown of available image topics and displays the first image seen on the selected topic.

 Build the dropdown menu